-Article 16 (Organizations and individuals to be consulted)
+(Organizations and individuals to be consulted)

-The institution shall consider which organizations and individuals, in addition to those on the list referred to in article 3, paragraph (1) of the regulations, are most likely to be interested in or affected by the legislation and who would most likely provide valuable comments, and solicit their views.
+The institution shall consider which organizations and individuals are most likely to be interested in or affected by the legislation and who would most likely provide valuable comments, and solicit their views.
 The organizations and individuals include, for example:

-- a) experts, including those from the academic and research community, as well as from foreign countries; - b) media; - c) government bodies; - d) the legal community, including practicing lawyers, prosecutors, judges and their professional associations.
+- a) general public and organizations as defined in article 2, - b) experts, including those from the academic and research community, as well as from foreign countries, - c) media, - d) government bodies, - e) the legal community, including practicing lawyers, prosecutors, judges and their professional associations.

-Article 17 (Forms of consultation)
+(Forms of consultation)

-Institution shall decide on the form of consultation in drafting legislation that has significant impact on the public, which is most likely to provide relevant guidelines for legislative drafting.
-Those forms of consultations particularly include:
+The institution shall decide on the form of consultation that is most likely to provide relevant legislative drafting guidelines.
+The forms of consultation include soliciting written and oral comments through:

-- a) notice or publication of the pre-draft legislation in print media; - b) information or publication of the pre-draft legislation in radio and television; - c) direct distribution of the pre-draft legislation to organizations and individuals; - d) public meetings or round tables with selected organizations and individuals.
+- a) notice or publication of draft legislation in print media, - b) informing and educating about draft legislation in radio and television, - c) notice and publication of draft legislation by internet, - d) direct distribution of draft legislation to organizations and individuals, - e) public meetings or roundtables with selected organizations and individuals, - f) involvement of experts and representatives of organizations and individuals in a working group.

-Article 18 (Appropriate procedure)
+(Appropriate procedure)